H4-sudo/H4-sudo/README.md

-- 👋 Hi, I’m @H4-sudo
+-  Hi, I’m @H4-sudo
-- 👀 I’m interested in Programming, Automation and Gaming.
+-  I’m interested in Software Development, Automation and Gaming.
-- 🌱 I’m currently learning Java, C, C++, C#
-- I am profecient in backend development and I am in the process of teaching myself core concepts of frontend development.
-- Currently in the process of starting and registering my own LLC, more info will be available as time moves on.
+-  I have a great affinity in C#, Java, TypeScript, JavaScript, SQL and frameworks such as React and Angular.
+- I am currently working on a game changing social media platform
 - 📫 You can send me an email at h4z3y.bc@gmail.com if you would like to have a chat or if you would like to collaborate on a project.

 ## When I'm not busy working, you'll find me tinkering on my car or just taking a drive to clear my thoughts and feel refreshed to continue my ever evolving journey in software development.